kubedb/etcd/docs/reference/etcd-operator.md

 ```
       --alsologtostderr                  log to standard error as well as files
       --enable-analytics                 Send analytical events to Google Analytics (default true)
-  -h, --help                             help for mg-operator
+  -h, --help                             help for etcd-operator
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files